 The Alliance is the coordinator of the current California Family Justice Initiative, funded by the Blue Shield of California Foundation, which has helped start ten new Family Justice Centers in California in the last three years.
 The $2 million Blue Shield of California Foundation California Family Justice Initiative is funding development of a statewide network of Centers made up of core criminal justice system professionals and a host of community-based non-profit and government agencies.
 Today, the Alliance is assisting with the start up of fifteen additional Centers in California.

-The Alliance leads the National Strangulation Training Institute for the U.S. Department of Justice and provides specialized training and resources for professionals across all spectrums in the handling of non-fatal strangulation cases.
+The Alliance leads the Training Institute on Strangulation Prevention for the U.S. Department of Justice and provides specialized training and resources for professionals across all spectrums in the handling of non-fatal strangulation cases.
 The Institute provides a host of online resources, operates annual Train the Trainer and Developing Expert Courses, and provides specialized conferences and training across the United States.

 The Alliance also staffs the FJC Legal Network, the Client Services Program, Camp HOPE, and the Teen Relationship Violence Program in the San Diego Family Justice Center.
 The FJC Legal Network, founded in 2009, is housed at the San Diego Family Justice Center and provides civil legal assistance to domestic violence victims.
 The Client Services Program manages client screenings, intakes, and delivery of services to victims and their children.
 Camp HOPE is a specialized camping and mentoring initiative for children exposed to domestic violence, physically and sexually abused children, and at-risk youth.